stevemac321/EmbeddedFastFourierTransform/README.md

 Open the project in your STM32 IDE (STM32CubeIDE, Keil, etc.).

 Configure the microcontroller to use the ADC peripheral and enable floating-point operations.
+I think it syncs my settings, but make sure SAMPLE_SIZE=32 is in the compiler "define" setting.

 Build and flash the program onto your STM32 board.